tfabris/BlueGigaEmpeg/README.md

      indicated on your stereo's screen.
 The empeg car does not report its shuffle state to the serial port, so the BlueGigaEmpeg cannot report the correct state of shuffle to the car stereo.
-Pressing the shuffle button on the car stereo should still toggle shuffle on the empeg on and off, regardless of the indicated state.
+Pressing the shuffle button on the car stereo should still toggle the empeg's shuffle on and off, regardless of the indicated state.
 Since the empeg has different types of shuffle, toggling shuffle from the car stereo will send the "%" command to the serial port on the empeg, which I believe will toggle